amvro23/xrd/README.md

 Crystal size in nm with Gaussian fitting: 20
 ```

-You can also draw fair comparison regarding the best fit on occasion since R squared is also printed with the plot
+You can also draw fair comparisons regarding the best fit on occasion since R squared is also printed with the plot.
 ```Python
 xrd.voigt()
 ```